Yvette Cauchois: Career

+Research

-Research on X-rays and crystals
+X-rays and crystals

 In the early 1930s, Cauchois established the fundamental principles of a new X-ray spectrometer that was both easy to use and had a high resolution, satisfying the Bragg reflection condition.
 The new spectrometer was named after her, and from 1934 she used it to observe gas emissions and multiplets.
 The new technique was used around the world for the analysis of X-rays and gamma rays and prompted a wave of new scholarship in radiation studies.
 Cauchois pioneered developments in X-ray imaging and observed that X-ray radiation could be focused using curved crystal for use in monochromators and X-ray scattering.
 Cauchois' work on soft X-ray distributions was the first step in determining the photo-absorption spectra.
 She used the radiation reflected from crystals to study the electronic structure of materials.

 Cauchois systematically studied the X-ray spectra of heavy elements and actinides.
 In 1936, Cauchois and Horia Hulubei claimed to have discovered element 85 via X-ray analysis, conducting further research and publishing on follow-up studies in 1939.
-With McTaggart in 1948 she determined the differential absorption of X-rays by Zirconium and Hafnium.
+With Frederick Kenneth McTaggart in 1948 she determined the differential absorption of X-rays by zirconium and hafnium.
 Cauchois, Sonia Cotelle, and Hulubei proved the presence of polonium and neptunium, and Cauchois later pioneered studies on the X-ray spectra of transuranic elements.

+Since 1949, she published various papers with Nevill Mott including the theoretical understanding of the fine structure of X-ray absorption edges.

 A fascination with astrophysics led Cauchois to study extraterrestrial X-ray radiation, especially the solar X-ray spectrum using missile experiments.
 In 1970 she produced X-ray images of the Sun.